-The Company is subject to CMH that captures the risk of potential for harm where an investment firm holds the money of its clients and provide that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
-This risk from a capital point of view covers the Company's off-balance sheet items.
+The Company is subject to CMH that captures the risk of potential for harm where an investment firm holds the money of its clients and provides that client money is safeguarded in the event of bankruptcy, insolvency, or entry into resolution or administration of the investment firm.
+This risk from a capital point of view covers the Company's off-Balance Sheet items.

-With respect to the off-balance sheet (non-direct) credit risk exposure of clients' money, the BoD and the Risk Committee have set a minimum rating of BB for credit institutions in which at least 75% of clients' funds are maintained with.
-The remaining amount of clients' funds may be kept with credit institutions with minimum external credit rating of C. The Company's efforts are to engage with and maintain funds with highly rated Banks.
-Currently the Company uses both Barclays Plc and JP Morgan to hold its client funds (approximately equal proportion held in each Institution).
-Its JP Morgan account that is used to hold the its client funds was set up during the beginning of 2022, to reduce its concentration risk.
+To this end, the Company takes all necessary measures to comply with Directive DI87-01 for the Safeguarding of financial instruments and funds belonging to clients.
+Furthermore, the BoD and the Risk & Compliance Committee have set a minimum rating of BB for credit institutions in which at least 75% of clients' funds are maintained with.
+The remaining amount of clients' funds may be kept with credit institutions with minimum external credit rating of C. The Company's efforts are to engage with and maintain funds with highly rated banks.
+Currently the Company uses two credit institutions with approximately equal proportion held in each Institution.

 The Company monitors and assesses its CMH on a daily basis and accordingly allocates capital for this risk.
-In particular, capital requirements for RtC and specifically CMH), are calculated and monitored on an ongoing basis via its internal SAS tool, by the Dealing and Risk Department.
-Capital adequacy reports that monitor in detail CMH under RtC is being reported by the Risk Department to the Group CFO and some Senior Management members on a weekly basis and on a quarterly basis to the CySEC.
-The Board of Directors and the Risk and Committee members are also informed about the Capital adequacy and the equivalent capital requirements under RtC on a quarterly basis, in which the Risk department shares with all members end of month results.
+In particular, capital requirements for RtC and specifically CMH, are calculated and monitored on an ongoing basis via its internal SAS tool, by the Dealing and Risk Departments.
+Capital Adequacy Reports that monitor in detail CMH under RtC are being reported by the Risk Department to the Group CFO and some Senior Management members on a weekly basis and on a quarterly basis to the CySEC.
+The Board of Directors and the Risk & Compliance Committee members are also informed about the Capital adequacy and the equivalent capital requirements under RtC on a quarterly basis, in which the Risk department shares with all members end of month results.